rand00/tatr/README.md

 ```bash
 > tatr --match-file='*.txt' fix,code ~/my_notes
 ```
-.. where `fix` and `code` are words that need to be present in the matched tree, and `~/my_notes` is a directory to look in.
+.. where `fix` and `code` are words (a commaseparated list of regular expressions) that need to be present in the matched tree, and `~/my_notes` is a directory to look in.
 Indented trees of text in notes usually come in the form of deeply nested indented points.

-I will write a blogpost in the future about how it's useful to take notes this way.
+I will probably write a blogpost in the future about how it's useful to take notes this way.

 ### Configuring `tatr` to include special characters to search for *tags*
 There are several options that allow you to configure `tatr` for your specific format - e.g. `--include-chars` lets you